 - Insulin resistance leads to higher insulin.

-The end result is higher and higher insulin levels, which then drives weight gain and obesity.
+The end result is higher and higher insulin levels, which drives weight gain and obesity.
 Therefore, a high insulin level depends on 2 things.

 - High insulin levels